 A draft research plan for this topic was posted on the USPSTF website for public comment from February 9, 2023, to March 8, 2023.
 In response to public comments, the USPSTF clarified there is no upper age limit for adults experiencing IPV by adding "(age 18 years and older)" after "adults" in the population eligibility criteria relating to IPV.
-For the older and vulnerable adult population, the USPSTF added the word "caregiver" before abuse and neglect (i.e., "Caregiver abuse of older and vulnerable adults") where appropriate to make clear the focus is on screening for abuse or neglect perpetrated by a caregiver, rather than any abuse or neglect experience by older or vulnerable adults.
+For the older and vulnerable adults population, the USPSTF added the word "caregiver" before abuse and neglect (i.e., "Caregiver abuse of older and vulnerable adults") where appropriate to make clear the focus is on screening for abuse or neglect perpetrated by a caregiver, rather than any abuse or neglect experience by older or vulnerable adults.
 The USPSTF also made minor additions to the wording of KO 3 to clarify that the question is examining harms from screening.
 Finally, the USPSTF added "psychological interventions" as an example of an eligible intervention in the table of eligibility criteria.
 The final version of the research plan was posted on the USPSTF website on April 20, 2023.
 The draft evidence review was reviewed by content experts, representatives of Federal partners, USPSTF members, and AHRO Medical Officers and revised based on comments received, as appropriate.
 Revisions included updates to various sections of the introduction section to provide more detail or cite more recent evidence related to prevalence, risk factors and burden associated with IPV and caregiver abuse in older and vulnerable adults.
-The draft evidence review will also be posted for public comment.
-Revisions will be made based on comments received, and any references suggested by experts or public reviewers will be evaluated for inclusion and exclusion.
+The draft evidence review was posted for public comment from October 29, 2024, to November 25, 2024.
+Revisions were considered based on comments received, and any references suggested by experts or public reviewers were evaluated for inclusion and exclusion.
+No revisions were made based on public comments on the draft evidence review, and no additional studies were identified through public comments.